TORI SPARKS is: a road warrior

 FROM NASHVILLE TO BARCELONA

 In 2011, Tori Sparks moved from Nashville to Barcelona, Spain, and in just a few years has become a household name in her adopted country.
-Rock magazine Popular1 included her name on the list of the five most important female voices in Spain by (January 2018).
-On September 14th, 2018, Tori and the band played a concert which was also a live recording session at legendary Barcelona venue Luz de Gas -- which included belly dancers, videos projections, guest artists, and other surprises.
-The live album, titled Wait No More, will be released on limited-edition vinyl on Record Store Day 2019 (April 20th).
+Rock magazine Popular1 included her name on the list of the five most important female voices in Spain (January 2018).
+On September 14th, 2018, Tori and the band presented a concert which was also a live recording session at legendary Barcelona venue Luz de Gas — which included belly dancers, video projections, guest artists, and other surprises.
+The recording was released as a live album, titled Wait No More, on limited-edition vinyl in honor of Record Store Day 2019 (April 13th).
+An extended version on double CD will be released on April 26th.
 This will be Tori’s seventh album: Her third since embracing the rock-blues-flamenco fusion that has become her signature sound, and her first recorded live onstage.
+Learn more about and listen to the album Wait No More here.

 AMERICAN ROOTS MUSIC MEETS FLAMENCO FUSION

-Tori Sparks + Calamento returned to the studio and released their highly anticipated follow up record, La Huerta (2017)– this time with the added help of the maestro of the electric guitar, Francisco Guisado “El Rubio.”
+Tori Sparks + Calamento returned to the studio and released their highly anticipated follow up record, La Huerta (2017) – this time with the added help of the maestro of the electric guitar, Francisco Guisado “El Rubio.”
 Smashing traditional concepts of genre, the band experimented with new sounds without sacrificing the unique combination of styles that won them fans the world over with El Mar.
 The quartet-turned-quintet went on to tour in Portugal, Spain, Italy, Germany, Austria, Poland, and beyond.
-They have played for 30 people in a house concert, and for 30,000 people at prestigious music festivals such as Montreux Jazz Festival in Switzerland and Bele Chere in Asheville; (In)Fusion Flamenca, El Mercat de Música Viva de Vic, the Voll-Damm Festival Internacional de Jazz, and the GREC Festival in Spain; Su La Testa in Italy; many others, and their star only continues to rise as word-of-mouth spreads about this unusual and compelling group of musicians.
+They have played for 30 people in a house concert, and for 30,000 people at prestigious music festivals such as Montreux Jazz Festival in Switzerland and Bele Chere in Asheville; (In)Fusion Flamenca, El Mercat de Música Viva de Vic, the Voll-Damm Festival Internacional de Jazz, and the GREC Festival in Spain; Su La Testa in Italy; many others, and their star only continues to rise as word-of-mouth spreads.

 ACTIVIST, BUSINESSWOMAN, PUBLIC SPEAKER, EDUCATOR

 Sparks is also known for actively giving back to the community through music and is the creator of The Feed Your Soul Guitar Project, a tour and folk-art auction benefiting Oxfam America.
 Tori has organized and/or performed at benefit concerts on behalf of the National Federation of the Blind, the March of Dimes, Save the Music, Rett Syndrome International, the One Campaign, Pinktober, The Ronald McDonald House, Nens amb Cancer, the Breast Cancer Research Foundation, among others.
-She is a strong proponent of social justice and music education and is heavily involved in the Spanish freedom of speech movement No Callarem.
+She is a strong proponent of social justice and music education, is heavily involved in the Spanish freedom of speech movement No Callarem, and is the Secretary of the Musician’s Union of Catalunya.

-This year, Tori’s voice can be heard on the soundtrack of the new original series produced by Movistar, Felix.
-Tori, El Rubio, and Calamento are currently in the post-production process for the upcoming album.
-They will be on tour throughout the rest of 2018 and 2019 in support of Wait No More.
+This year, Tori’s voice can be heard in various TV commercials, and in the soundtrack of the original series produced by Movistar, Felix.
+Tori Sparks and the band will be on tour throughout the rest of 2019 in support of Wait No More.